wozo/Leaflet-Maps-Marker/readme.txt

 == Upgrade Notice ==
 = v3.1 =

-= v3.0 =
-new option to switch between simplified and advanced map editor, Hungarian translation and lots of usability improvements = v2.9.2 =
+better performance by loading javascripts in footer and only if shortcode is used = v3.0 = new option to switch between simplified and advanced map editor, Hungarian translation and lots of usability improvements = v2.9.2 =